 Always remember that investments can go down as well as up in value, so your child could get back less than you put in.
 Money in a Junior ISA belongs to the child, not the parent, and can only be accessed when the child turns 18.
 ISA rules apply, and tax rules can change.

-We’ve compiled a list of some of the best Junior Stocks and Shares ISAs in the UK.
-These are apps, platforms, websites and fund supermarkets that allow you to invest in stocks, shares, ETFs, bonds and other assets on behalf of your child until they turn 18.
+Scroll down for a detailed review of our top seven Junior Stocks and Shares ISAs.
+These are apps, platforms, websites and fund supermarkets that allow you to invest in stocks, shares, ETFs, bonds, and other assets on behalf of your child until they turn 18.

 Please remember that when you invest, your capital is at risk.
 ISA rules apply, and tax rules can change.